When clients come to us for help with their brand identity, they’ve often already done lots of thinking about what the brief should be.

 Most of the business world is orientated around vertical positioning.
 It’s easy to buy a list of all architects, or all financial advisers.
 You’ll also find it easy to identify conferences or industry-specific publications you can target.

-The second advantage is that you can benefit from decision-makers that move to a new job.
+The second advantage is that you can benefit from knowing decision-makers that move to a new job.

 People change jobs more frequently now, and when they move on, they tend to go to a similar position within the same industry.
-So if you follow your contact, there’s a good chance you’ll keep the client they were working at before, AND pick up the new client they’ve just gone to.
+So if you follow your contact, there’s a good chance you’ll keep the client they were working for previously, AND pick up the new client they’ve just gone to.

 Third, you can develop your expertise in your customers’ specific type of business, which makes it easier to know what to say to new prospects when you find them (or they find you).

 When you can talk competently in their language, and give examples of what you’ve done for others with the same problems, your prospect sees real value in what you offer.